 Donated by Mr. Alec C. Proskine as Sabbath space for Clergy and their families, this beautiful log cabin was dedicated in 2010.

-It has 2 bedrooms, 1 with a queen bed and the other with a twin day bed with twin trundle bed.
-The loft is also furnished with a queen bed.
+It has three bedrooms, two of which contain a queen bed.
+The third bedroom has a twin day bed with twin trundle bed.
 The cabin is fully furnished and stocked with all of the items a person or small group would need during their stay.
 A fully functional kitchen accommodates meal preparation.

 Wesley lodge is a retreat facility perfect for smaller groups and gatherings.
 The lodge has two lounge spaces, one with a wood stove the other with a kitchenette.
 This building is ideal for youth groups, bible study groups, and groups engaged in learning (ie. pastoral classes, home school, etc.)

-The lodge is a 2 story facility with the majority of guests staying in rooms of 2 on the second floor.
-Wesley has 11 bedrooms to accommodate up to 24 guests.
-There are 5 bathrooms, 4 showers located throughout the building.
+The lodge is a two story facility with the majority of guests staying in rooms of two on the second floor.
+Wesley has 10 bedrooms to accommodate up to 25 guests.
+There are four full baths and one half bath throughout the building.
 All bedrooms include pillows and blankets.
-Linens can be included for $6 per guest.
-The kitchenette has a coffee machine, tea, and hot cocoa.

 Wesley Lodge was built in 1967 specifically for staff housing in the summer and for small retreat groups in non-summer months.
 A portion of Wesley has also acted as the infirmary for many years in the summer.
 In recent years, due to significant growth, Wesley has been used as a lodge for campers instead of a staff house.